ipfs-shipyard/workshop-idm-chat-dapp/README.md

 The final part we are missing is to guarantee that messages can be cryptographically verified by others.
 This will ensure the authenticity of messages by checking if they were made by one of the public keys listed in the [DID-Document](https://w3c-ccg.github.io/did-spec/#did-documents).

-> ⚠️ Because DIDs allow for "self-sovereign" digital identity, someone could try to impersonate others by creating a fake profile.
+> ⚠️ Because DIDs allow for "self-sovereign" digital identity, someone could try to impersonate others by creating a fake profiles.
 DIDs begin by being "trustless" in the sense that they don't directly provide meaningful identity attributes.
 But trust between DID-identified peers can be built up through the exchange of [Verifiable Credentials](https://www.w3.org/TR/verifiable-claims-data-model/) - credentials about identity attributes that include cryptographic proof.
 These proofs can be verified by reference to the issuer's DID and DID-Document.

 > ℹ️ Nomios will allow users to self-sign Verifiable Credentials proving they own certain profiles on social networks, similar to how [Keybase does](https://keybase.io/).
 As of today, many people trust the mainstream social networks, such as Facebook and Twitter, and identities may use them to post cryptographic proofs that link their profiles to a hash of their DID.